YottaDB/YDBDoc/MessageRecovery/errors.rst

 MURAIMGFAIL, MUPIP RECOVER failed while processing after-image journal record.
 Failure code: xxxx.

 MUPIP Error: This indicates that MUPIP RECOVER/ROLLBACK encountered an error when processing an after-image journal record written for each DSE database update. xxxx contains the failure codes for the four attempts.
-It is very likely that the database may have integrity errors or that the process-private data structure are corrupted.
+It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.

 Action: Attempt the MUPIP RECOVER/ROLLBACK again.
 If the error persists, report the entire incident context with as much information about the system as possible to your YottaDB support channel.